intercultural competencies coaching and training

 White people tend to avoid conversations about race for fear of "saying the wrong thing."

-People of color in predominantly white companies may avoid these conversations so as not to be seen as a complainer - or worse.
+People of color avoid these conversations so as not to appear as a complainer - or worse.

 Both of these approaches avoid the "elephant in the room" - and are bad leadership strategies.